akshat46/FlyingFox/README.md

 ## Installation

-1. Copy userChrome.css in the Chrome directory in your Firefox profile directory.
+1. Copy `userChrome.css` in the Chrome directory in your Firefox profile directory.
 To find your profile directory, go to about:support.

-2. Go to about:config and set toolkit.legacyUserProfileCustomizations.stylesheets to true.
+2. Go to about:config and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.

 3. Follow instructions for each extension in readme under their respective directories.